 There are six basic movements to his plan - pushups, pullups, squats, leg raises, bridges and handstands.
 This list might sound intimidating to some, but his method is not.
 For example, his first level of pushups starts like this: Stand about a foot away from a door or wall, place your hands on the door and then do a pushup in that position.
 Anyone is capable of executing this pushup.
 Most importantly, he carefully describes the proper technique for correctly executing a pushup, from this and every other position.
 Paying careful attention to his descriptions, you build tendons and ligaments along with the muscle, avoiding injury and laying down a foundation for long-term health.
 Paul has developed a method that takes full advantage of this aspect of body weight training; by properly using the weight of your body, the tendons, ligaments and muscles involved in stabilizing your weight get exercised as fully as the main muscle groups.

 This process - easy to execute method, carefully explained form, clear path to greater strength - is followed throughout the book.
 You can start out at zero and stop anywhere along the way that suits your strength and health goals.
 The only issue I have is with full squats.
 At this point, I do not think they are necessary.
-They don't occur until about mid-way through the squat exercises though, and the succeeding movements can be adapted to a half-squat format.
+The strain they put on the knee joint, if you are not starting out with great knee structure, is not worth the potential benefit.
+Full squats + don't occur until mid-way through the squat exercises though, and the succeeding movements can be adapted to a half-squat format.

 Convict Conditioning can be done in the comfort of home or office.
 The exercises require only one piece of equipment - a chinup bar, previous knowledge is unnecessary.
 They work.
 The book and exercises get my highest recommendation.